ShoalBase Contributor Guide

 We would much rather have slightly imperfect but well-documented entries than no entry at all.

-If you have questions about definitions, data structure, or unique cases, contact us here.
+If you have questions about definitions, edge cases, or how to represent complex social systems, contact us here.